conduktor/kafka-connect-websocket/docs/index.md

 ## Data Reliability

 !!! warning "At-Most-Once Semantics"
     This connector implements **at-most-once** delivery semantics.
 Messages in the in-memory queue are lost on connector shutdown or crashes.
-See [Data Reliability](reliability/index.md) for details and mitigation strategies.
+See the README for details and mitigation strategies.

 ## Community & Support